Maikuolan/Common/_docs/YAML.md

 hello3: "world3"
 ```

 We can attempt to reverse this data, to demonstrate consistency between how the class processes YAML data into a usable array, and how the class reconstructs YAML data from an array.
+In the following example, because the data is processed at instantiation, that processed data will be stored in the object's `Data` property, and so, we'll point the `reconstruct` method's first parameter to the object's `Data` property accordingly (but of course, you can have the processed data be stored wherever you want, and reconstruct from wherever you want).

 ```PHP
 <?php